wandeder/scrapper_rss/README.md

   5. `<category>` is equal to Categories: category1, category2
   6. `<description>` is on the separate line without any name.

-For the console output we are looking for the order of the things channel items goes first then goes all of the items. between channel and items you can have custom separator and standard new lines, also description within item should be on the new line.
+For the console output we are looking for the order of the things channel items goes first then goes all of the items.
+You should also have a space between channel elements and items, also description within item should be on the new line separated by space.
 For example:
 ```shell
 Feed: Yahoo News - Latest News & Headlines
 Link: https://news.yahoo.com/rss